Legend of the Phantom Rider: Home media

 The film was released on DVD by MTI Home Video on February 11, 2003.

 Reception

 Robert Pardi from TV Guide rated the film two out of four stars, writing, "Though this offbeat ghost story/Western hybrid would have benefited from sharper editing and a director with a surer command of suspense set-ups, it's an interesting variation on two sets of familiar themes."
+Rotten Tomatoes gives it a 50% rating.